 Spinning, she threw a devastating wheel kick at his foe with her right leg.

-Terina was in a pattern.
-A sword attack she then follow up with a kick.
-In addition, she was favoring her right leg.
-There was something wrong with her left; possibly an old wound.
+Terina repeated a pattern.
+A sword attack, she then followed up with a kick.
+In addition, she favored her right leg.
+There was something wrong with her left, possibly an old wound.
 “Got you!”
 Varick dodged, jumping to the side of the attack.
 He allowed her to over-extend herself.
 He brought the flat side of his greatsword smashing outward in a vicious bashing attack.

-Terina was struck in the face.
-She yelped in pain.
+Struck in the face, Terina yelped in pain.

-Varick unleashed a bone-crushing kick of incredible power.
-Terina was struck in the left leg.
+Varick unleashed a bone-crushing kick of incredible power, striking Terina in the left leg.
 Her limb smashed into the right.
-She was instantly knocked hard to the ground.
-Groining and attempting to rise, he hammered down in a ferocious forearm smash.
-She was struck in the side of the head.
+She instantly fell hard to the ground.
+Groaning and attempting to rise, he hammered in a ferocious forearm smash, striking her on the side of the head.
 She collapsed in a heap back to the sand.

 Breathing out heavily, Varick observed the downed woman and sighed.
-“How am I doing to find My-re now?”
-He nudged her body with his foot to see if she was conscious, then glanced over to Koma and continued, “I suspect the mere dragon will not let me ride again after nutting him.
+“How am I going to find My‑re now?”
+He nudged her body with his foot to see if she remained conscious, then glanced over to Koma and continued, “I suspect the mere dragon will not permit me to ride again after nutting him.
 So, my dragon riding days are over.”

 A pitiful moan came from Westwind on the ground not far away.